giantswarm/aws-load-balancer-controller-app/README.md

 The controller runs on the worker nodes, so it needs access to the AWS ALB/NLB resources via IAM permissions.
 The IAM permissions can be setup through the kiam-app.

-Download IAM policy for the AWS Load Balancer Controller
+Download the recommended IAM policy for the AWS Load Balancer Controller
     ```
     curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/main/docs/install/iam_policy.json
     ```